paperless-ngx/paperless-ngx/docs/utilities.rst

 Utilities
 =========

-There's basically three utilities to *Paperless*: the webserver, consumer, and if needed, the exporter.
+There's basically three utilities to Paperless: the webserver, consumer, and if needed, the exporter.
 They're all detailed here.